-When it comes to generating leads for B2B via blogging, content syndication is a must.
+When it comes to generating leads for B2B via content marketing, syndication is a must.

 Content syndication is the process of pushing your content out into third-party sites to promote it either as a full article, snippet, link, or thumbnail.
 This is where you take the asset you’ve created (blog post) and leverage it on different platforms as a lead magnet.

 If you’re familiar with the 80-20 rule of content marketing, you know that the real work doesn’t start until after you’re done writing.
 The 80-20 rule states that roughly 80% of your success should come from roughly 20% of your work.